LudensZhang/perl_practice/README.md

 #### report
 Report is put in the report as a .md file, with all the required screen shot.
 #### about practice4-1
 Using argparse package to make this script support inputting parameter.
-Add your file path follow the `-f` or  `--file`.
+Run the script use terminal `python practice4_1.py` and add your file path follow the `-f` or  `--file`.
 Need more information using `python practice4_1.py --help`.